-We finance our working capital needs and investments in the business largely through net income before noncash items, available cash, trade and supplier credit, and borrowings under debt instruments, including our revolving trade accounts receivable-backed financing programs, our senior unsecured term loan, revolving credit and other facilities.
+We finance our working capital needs and investments in the business largely through net income before noncash items, available cash, trade and supplier credit, and borrowings under debt instruments, including our revolving trade accounts receivable-backed financing programs, our senior unsecured term loan, our senior unsecured notes, revolving credit and other facilities.
 As a distributor, our business requires significant investment in working capital, particularly trade accounts receivable and inventory, partially financed by vendor trade accounts payable.
 As a general rule, when sales volumes increase, our net investment in working capital increases, which generally results in decreases in cash flows generated from operating activities.
 Conversely, when sales volumes are decreasing, our net investment in working capital dollars typically declines, which generally results in increased cash flow generated from operating activities.
-Our cash and cash equivalents totaled \$761,849 and \$910,936 at July 3, 2010 and January 2, 2010, respectively.
-The decrease in our cash balance during the first six months of 2010 is primarily a function of our investments in the business in the form of working capital and property and equipment, and our repurchases of Class A Common Stock, offset partially by our improved generation of profits from the business, excluding noncash items.
-The following is a detailed discussion of our cash flows for the first six months of 2010 and 2009.
+Our cash and cash equivalents totaled \$1,111,253 and \$910,936 at October 2, 2010 and January 2, 2010, respectively.
+The increase in our cash balance during the first nine months of 2010 is primarily from proceeds of \$300,000 from our issuance of unsecured debt and our improved generation of profits from the business, excluding noncash items; partially offset by our investments in the business in the form of working capital and property and equipment, and our repurchases of Class A Common Stock.
+The following is a detailed discussion of our cash flows for the first nine months of 2010 and 2009.

-Our cash flows provided by operating activities were \$91,048 for the first six months of 2010 compared to \$700,594 for the first six months of 2009.
-Our income generation in the first six months of 2010 was stronger than in the first six months of 2009.
-However, much of the cash generation from that income was strategically invested in working capital during the current year to reflect the higher volume of business as well as to leverage the overall strength of our balance sheet to grow sales and market share.
-This resulted in a higher level of working capital days, closer to the midpoint of our targeted range, during the first six months of 2010 when compared with the end of 2009.
-Our collections of trade accounts receivable from the end of 2009 were more than offset by payments of our accounts payable balance from the end of the year and our investment in inventory, which reflected targeted higher stocking levels to facilitate sales anticipated during the second half of the year.
-Conversely, the significant cash inflow in the first six months of 2009 was driven by a precipitous decline in sales volumes from the end of 2008 and the resultant decrease in our investments in working capital.
-We also saw a decrease in the level of working capital days over the course of the first six months of the prior year, which reflected a scale-back on working capital investment in light of a much more uncertain economy.
+Our cash flows provided by operating activities were \$55,018 for the first nine months of 2010 compared to \$478,962 for the first nine months of 2009.
+Our income generation in the first nine months of 2010 was more than double that of the first nine months of 2009; however, much of the cash generation from the income was reinvested in working capital during the current year to support the higher volume of business and to help drive sales and market share by strategically leveraging our balance sheet.
+This resulted in a higher level of working capital days at the end of the first nine months of 2010 when compared with the end of 2009, at which point our working capital days were at their lowest point since 2004.
+Our collections of trade accounts receivable under factoring programs as further discussed herein, were more than offset by payments of our accounts payable from the end of the previous year and our investment in inventory, which reflected targeted higher stocking levels to facilitate sales anticipated during the fourth quarter of the current year.
+Conversely, the significant operating cash inflow in the first nine months of 2009 was driven by a precipitous decline in sales volume from the end of 2008 and the resultant decrease in our investments in working capital.
+We also saw a decrease in the level of working capital days over the course of the first nine months of the prior year, which reflected a scale-back on working capital investment in light of a much more uncertain economy.

-We may continue to evaluate the strategic use of working capital, such as additional early pay discounts on trade accounts payable or purchase discounts on inventory, the level of inventory we may carry, or the extension of payment terms or larger credit lines to certain customers, as we evaluate the appropriate mix of working capital to drive our business.
-While each of these factors may yield net additional investment in working capital, as well as sales growth and/or improved profitability, we also continue to manage the risks associated with these strategies and the maximization of our resulting returns on invested capital.
+We may continue to evaluate the strategic use of working capital, such as payments on trade accounts payable to achieve incremental early pay discounts, purchase discounts on inventory, the level of inventory we may carry, or the extension of payment terms or larger credit lines to certain customers, as we evaluate the appropriate mix to drive our business.
+While each of these factors may yield net additional investments in working capital, as well as sales growth and/or improved profitability, we also continue to manage the risks associated with these strategies and the maximization of our resulting returns on invested capital.